-The biggest advantage is that they are enclosed, your vehicle is protected from all the elements nature has to offer, so your vehicle arrives as clean and pristine as it was when it departed.
-This is usually the choice for transporting classic cars, antiques, or luxury/expensive sports cars and want the highest level of safety possible.
+The biggest advantage is that they are enclosed.
+Your vehicle is protected from all the elements nature has to offer, so your vehicle arrives as clean and pristine as it was when it departed.
+This is usually the choice for transporting classic cars, antiques, or luxury/expensive sports cars, and we want the highest level of safety possible.

-Still, you will be paying for that advantage: the biggest con for an enclosed carrier transport is that it typically costs 33% more than open carriers, which can be anywhere between $300-$500 more per transport, depending on other factors of your situation.
+Still, you will be paying for that advantage: the biggest con for an enclosed carrier transport is that it typically costs 33% more than open carriers, anywhere between $300-$500 more per transport, depending on other factors situation.

 Want more info on open vs. enclosed car shipping?